Sheryl Cimera (nee Challinger)

 Australian Defence Medal

-Sheryl was born in Seymour, Victoria.
-She is the eldest of 6 children.
-Both her parents were in the army when they met – her dad was in engineering and her mum was a cook.
-The family returned to Yamatji, her father’s land, when he was discharged from the army and then the family moved to Sydney in 1964, the year Sheryl turned eight.
+I was born in Seymour, Victoria, the eldest of 6 children.
+Both my parents were in the army when they met – my dad was an Engineer and mum was a Cook.
+Our family returned to my father’s Yamatji Country in Geraldton WA when I was 3 years old, when dad was discharged from the army.
+We moved to Sydney in 1964, the year I turned eight.
+I had wanted to be a nurse ever since I was 15 but mum wouldn’t agree, she said it was a hard, thankless job so she signed the papers for me to join the Army when I was 17.